 United for Efficiency supports Rwanda’s transition to sustainable cooling solutions in the built environment.
 A holistic approach has been underway since 2018 that ranges from ambitious policies to financial mechanisms, communications campaigns, recycling of old products, and capacity building to ensure that impacts are sustained well into the future.
-Rwanda has been a champion of sustainable cooling in a variety of arenas, with its capitol as the namesake for the Kigali Amendment and as the home to the new Africa Centre of Excellence for Sustainable Cooling and Cold Chain.
+Rwanda has been a champion of sustainable cooling in a variety of arenas, with its capitol as the namesake for the Kigali Amendment.

 AFRICA CENTRE OF EXCELLENCE FOR SUSTAINABLE COOLING AND COLD CHAIN (ACES)